Ultimate Digital Camera Buyer’s Guide: Compacts, DSLR and Tripods

 Basic definitions

-A camera lens will have some numerical specifications, for example ’18-200mm f/3.5-5.6′, and the sensor will have some size specification, either a number of pixels (8 MP) or the diagonal dimension of the sensor (e.g. 1/1.7″).
+A camera lens will have some numerical specifications, for example ’18-200mm f/3.5-5.6′, and the sensor will have some size specification, either several pixels (8 MP) or the diagonal dimension of the sensor (e.g. 1/1.7″).
 For the lens, the numbers 18-200mm’ specify the rear focal length of the lens (in this case, a zoom lens with varying focal lengths between 18 and 200 millimeters).
 The rear focal length of a lens is not the distance between the lens and the sensor.
 There may be two sets of focal lengths- the actual and ’35mm equivalent’, and this is discussed more fully below.
 The term ‘f/3.5-5.6’ is the maximum f-number available for the lens (in this case, the maximum f-number varies with focal length).
 The f-number is defined as f/D, where f is the rear focal length and D is the diameter of the entrance pupil (defined below).

 As you will see, the focal length and f-number are essential quantities to understand.
 For now, it’s sufficient to know that the focal length is a measure of the angular magnification of the image and with the f-number, is used to calculate the depth of field (DOF- the distance over which near and far objects are in focus).
-The f-number relates to a number of image metrics besides DOF, including the optical resolution and the amount of light passing through the lens.
+The f-number relates to several image metrics besides DOF, including the optical resolution and the amount of light passing through the lens.

 The f-number is usually controlled by varying the size of an aperture within the lens body.
 However, the size of that aperture is not ‘D’, above- D is the diameter of the entrance pupil.
 The entrance pupil is the projection of the aperture into object space.
-Put another way, when you look into a lens and see the aperture, what you really see is the aperture projected through the lens; since you are looking into the front of the lens, what you see is really the entrance pupil.
+Put another way, when you look into a lens and see the aperture, what you see is the aperture projected through the lens; since you are looking into the front of the lens, what you see is the entrance pupil.
 The distinction may not appear significant, but in some cases (zoom and fisheye/ultrawide lenses and panoramic photography) it is.

 Digital camera sensors are often specified in terms of the diagonal length (like televisions), and just like televisions, the aspect ratio of the sensor may be 4:3, 3:2, or 16:9.
 The size of the sensor controls the field of view and also limits the maximum useful size an image can be enlarged.
 Because the image size is fixed, many imaging properties of lenses are interrelated: field of view and focal length, for example.
-Because there are no standard specifications for digital sensors, the practice of quoting 35mm equivalent focal lengths is done to provide a rational means to compare different sized sensors.
+Because there are no standard specifications for digital sensors, the practice of quoting 35mm equivalent focal lengths is done to provide a rational means to compare different-sized sensors.

 What makes a digital camera special?